carolquiterio/carolquiterio/README.md

 ## I'm a Systems Development student 💻 in Brazil 🌎

-- 🔭  I’m currently working on Mobile Applications with Kotlin, React Native and Flutter, Backend Applications with Node and some projects with Java and Frontend frameworks.
+- 🔭  I’m currently working on Mobile Applications with Kotlin, Backend Applications with Java and some projects with C.

 - 🌱  I’m currently learning about data structure, kotlin and good code practices.
 Also, I'm learning something about UX/UI, design and game development.